Xiaojun928/Sulfito-BSC/Readme.md

 This repository contains the scripts and data used to analyze the manuscript "Rapid Speciation Characterized by Incomplete Lineage Sorting in the Globally Distributed Bacterium Sulfitobacter".

-This repository focuses on **phylogenetic reconstruction, restriction-modification system identification, quartet analyses, genomic identity scanning, and neutral simualtions** for Sulfitobacter genomes.
+This repository focuses on **phylogenetic reconstruction, restriction-modification system identification, quartet analyses, genomic identity scanning, and neutral simulations** for Sulfitobacter genomes.

 ## Installation